orfeasKalipolitis/mFi-tools/readme.md

 # About
 This adds MQTT features to Ubiquiti Networks mFi devices.

-This is version 3, which aims to comply with [homie MQTT convention](https://github.com/marvinroger/homie).
+This is version 4, which does not aim to comply with [homie MQTT convention](https://github.com/marvinroger/homie), as I don't see the appeal.

-The implementation of the convention is not complete yet.

-It´s forked from excelent work of magcode/mpower-tools, and we just add mPort compatibility and auto detect port configuration features.
+It´s forked from the excelent work of a lot of projects, follow the proverbial string if interested.

+# mFi device Credentials
+If you have managed to adopt your device into a controller, then the username and password will match those credentials, if not, you probably still have the default ubnt:ubnt.

 # Compatible Devices
 - mPower Mini and mPower Outlet 3 Ports